 In Year 1 through Phase 5a, b and c, they learn any alternative spellings and pronunciations for the graphemes and additional Common Exception Words.
 By the end of Year 1 children will have mastered using phonics to decode and blend when reading and segment when spelling.
 In Year 1 all children are screened using the national Phonics Screening Check.

 In Year 2, phonics continues to be revisited to ensure mastery of the phonetic code and any child who does not meet age related expectations will continue to receive support to close identified gaps.

 For further details please see the Unlocking Letters and Sounds progression:

 To ensure no child is left behind at any point in the progression, children are regularly assessed and supported to keep up through bespoke 1-1 interventions.
 These include GPC recognition and blending and segmenting interventions.
 The lowest attaining 20% of pupils are closely monitored to ensure these interventions have impact.

 At Luckwell Primary School we promote a 'phonics first' approach and in both our guided reading sessions at school and in the books children take home, texts are very closely matched to a child's current phonics knowledge so that every child can experience real success in their reading.

-In these crucial early stages of reading we primarily use books from Ransom Reading Stars who we worked in partnership with when creating Unlocking Letters and Sounds to ensure complete fidelity to the phonic progression we follow.
+In these crucial early stages of reading we primarily use books from Ransom Reading Stars who Unlocking Letters and Sounds worked in partnership with when creating the scheme to ensure complete fidelity to the phonic progression we follow.